gardener/gardener/docs/extensions/provider-local.md

 #### Control Plane

 This webhook reacts on the `OperatingSystemConfig` containing the configuration of the kubelet and sets the `failSwapOn` to `false` (independent of what is configured in the `Shoot` spec) ([ref](https://github.com/kubernetes-sigs/kind/blob/b6bc112522651d98c81823df56b7afa511459a3b/site/content/docs/design/node-image.md#design)).

-#### Control Plane Exposure

-This webhook reacts on the `kube-apiserver` `Service` in shoot namespaces in the seed in case the gardenlet's `APIServerSNI` feature gate is disabled.
-It sets the `nodePort` to `30443` to enable communication from the host (this requires a port mapping to work when creating the local cluster).

 #### DNS Config